The following is a guest post by Hannah from Breathing Travel.

 Unfortunately, there are some areas where there are issues with tourist scams or pickpockets, so prepare by looking online for any recent scams and consider the best anti-theft backpack that suits your needs and can save you from feeling nervous.

 Wet Season (June to November)

 If you’re not that big on beaches and don’t mind a drizzle every now and then, travelling to the Philippines during the wet season has its upsides.

 First of all, you can find better airfares, which can be up to 10% lower during the wet season.
 This also stands for accommodation prices.
 So if you’re on a budget but still want to see the Philippines, make the most out of the wet season.

 Things to do during the wet season in the Philippines

 Other than Manila, Vigan is a city that is a must-see.
-It was established in the 16th century and is one of the best-preserved Spanish colonial cities in Asia.
+It was established in the 16th century and is one of Asia’s best-preserved Spanish colonial cities.

 Go on a rafting adventure

 Make the most out of the heavy rainfall – try White Water Rafting in the Cagayan River.
 You’re in for an exciting ride, and if you’re not too concentrated on the adrenaline-rush ride, you’ll also have a chance to enjoy the beautiful scenery surrounding you.

 All the rivers come to life during the wet season, so while you’re there, consider visiting some of the majestic waterfalls nearby, such as Iligan – the city of waterfalls.